soobinrho/docker-flarum/README.md

 All Flarum settings are default, except
 - Mail driver set to `log`
 - `Bokt/flarum-redis` is installed and enabled, for both cache and queue
+- `fof/console` is installed, with supporting cron pre-configured.
+Add scheduled tasks with ease to the Flarum scheduler
 - Login credentials `admin/admin`
 - Access via `http://localhost:8001`
 - PHPMyAdmin credentials `flarum/flarum`